tempertemper/www.tempertemper.net/src/site/resources/2012-08-24--like-follow-no-thanks.md

 At the time of writing, Facebook's button hasn't been updated to look nice on those high-resolution screens that are becoming the norm on mobile devices and some laptops.
 This reliance on a third party like Facebook or Twitter to style a part of your website isn't ideal.

-That raises another point– Twitter _has_ updated its button for high-definition screens.
+That raises another point – Twitter _has_ updated its button for high-definition screens.
 They also updated their logo recently.
 So if they can change the button whenever they like, the next time they do, it may not sit nicely with your website.

 Oh, and another thing, don't they feel a little bit like tiny adverts?

 ## The reason I've ditched buttons